$6,295 | Completing Grades 9–12

 Medical Clearance

-No doctor’s visit is required unless your teen has a new or complex condition.
+No doctor’s visit is required unless your teen has a new or complex condition. **For scuba diving specifically, there will be a doctor sign-off required for any medical conditions.
+Please reach out to us with questions.*

 Our team reviews all health forms to ensure we’re prepared to support every participant.